sagarpatel211/211Z-Sizzle-Code/README.md

 # 211Z-Sizzle-Code
 This is the VEX Tower Takeover (2019 - 2020) code for 211Z in VexCode Pro V5 Text!
 It includes pre-autonomous, autonomous routine with a prototype PID autonomous function, and driver control!

-This repository represents the team 211Z from Sir Winston Churchill Secondary School (St. Catharines, Canada).
+This repository represents the team 211Z from Sir Winston Churchill Secondary School (St. Catharines, Ontario).

 ## Table of Contents